brianmario/mysql2/README.md

 ### Skipping casting

 Mysql2 casting is fast, but not as fast as not casting data.
 In rare cases where typecasting is not needed, it will be faster to disable it by providing :cast => false.
+(Note that :cast => false overrides :cast_booleans => true.)

 ``` ruby
 client = Mysql2::Client.new